gregfullard/100-days-of-code/log.md

 Was a bit of a journey, because I needed to do a crash course in React hooks as well, but all worth it.
 Next step is to link up the back end.
 Don't really have a clue how the hooks will work with that...

 **Links:**

+### Day 94 and 95: 2020-08-17
+Spent some tack back in Java land, building the SpringBoot service that feeds the Person screen on the front-end.
+Lot's up JPA plumbing still needed - so it will probably take another day or two.

+**Thoughts:**

+**Links:**